bl155x0/findwordlist/README.md

 # About

 findwordlist is a tiny helper that makes working with wordlists on the command line seamless.
-It integrates with fzf to let you search, filter, and pick a wordlist interactively, then automatically stores your choice in the environment variable $W.
+It integrates with `fzf` to let you search, filter, and pick a wordlist interactively, then automatically stores your choice in the environment variable `$W`.

-Once set, $W can be reused across your favorite tools — no more hunting for long file paths when switching wordlists.
+Once set, `$W` can be reused across your favorite tools: no more hunting for long file paths when switching wordlists.

 # Prerequisite